-DISC is funded by the Andrew W. Mellon Foundation and administered by the University of Michigan as an initiative of the Islamic Studies Program, a member of the International Institute.
+DISC is funded by the Andrew W. Mellon Foundation and administered by the University of Michigan as an initiative of the Global Islamic Studies Center, a member of the International Institute.

 Andrew W. Mellon Foundation